North Shore

 Frequently asked Questions

 The move to a K-12 model is part of a broader vision to provide a seamless faith and learning journey for students.
-It ensures consistency in pastoral care, learning frameworks, and faith-based education throughout primary and secondary years.
-This direction responds to community feedback for more coeducational secondary schooling options on the North Shore.
+It ensures consistency in pastoral care, learning and faith-based education throughout the primary and secondary years.
+This direction responds to community feedback for more co-educational secondary schooling options on the North Shore.

 The transition will be phased.
 The first Year 7 intake will be in 2027, with subsequent grades added each year until full K–12 operation.

-Your child will benefit from continuity in learning and relationships and reduced transition anxiety between primary and secondary school, tailored pastoral, academic and faith programs across the full school journey.
+Your child will benefit from continuity in learning and relationships and reduced transition anxiety between primary and secondary school.
+Your child will benefit from consistent pastoral, academic and faith programs across the full school journey.

-The essence of the primary experience will remain - nurturing age-appropriate and community-focused.
-Some enhancements may include access to specialist teachers, shared resources and expanded facilities.
+The essence of the primary experience will remain - nurturing age-appropriate learning and wellbeing programs.
+Students in the junior years will enjoy access to specialist teachers, specialist facilities such as Science laboratories, shared resources and expanded facilities.